American Lacrosse League (1988): The teams

+Baltimore Tribe

 The Baltimore Tribe was an original six member of the American Lacrosse League, a short lived professional lacrosse league in 1988, that was based in Catonsville, Maryland.
 The Tribe played their home games at the University of Maryland, Baltimore County.
 The original General Manager was Bob Griebe.
 Mark Glagola replaced Griebe, who resigned c.
 May 14, 1988.
 Frank Messanotte was the head coach.
 Brooks Sweet and Brian Wood played for the Tribe.
 Other players were Peter and Brent Voelkel, Chris Walker, Brad Kotz, Todd Curry and goalie Gavin Moag.
 The team colors were Carolina Blue and White.
 The Tribe had a 2–2 record when the league folded.